 Angara-5/KVTK launch vehicle

-In one of the major steps to upgrade the Angara-A5 rocket, its original Briz-M upper stage would be replaced with a KVTK (372RB01) space tug.
-For the first time since the mighty Energia rocket flew its final mission in 1988, a new Russian booster propelled by hydrogen will take to the sky onboard the Angara-5 rocket as early as 2024.
+In one of the major steps to upgrade the Angara-A5 rocket, its original Briz-M upper stage would be replaced with a KVTK space tug also known as Article 371KK82 or 372RB01.
+For the first time since the mighty Energia rocket flew its final mission in 1988, a new Russian booster propelled by hydrogen will take to the sky onboard the Angara-5 rocket.